 The custom Auric service:

-- uploads the encrypted file to the SFTP service for client pickup.
+- The newly encrypted file is securely uploaded to a PCI-compliant SFTP service for client pickup.

 Outbound Data Flow

 - The telemarketer uploads GPG encrypted files with tokenized data to Auric’s PCI secure SFTP server.

 - The encrypted files are securely transferred to the Auric Batch De-tokenizer server.

 - A batch process decrypts then scans each file to extract an AuricVault® token.
 The batch de-tokenizer scans extracts tokens from each file, sends the tokens to the AuricVault® service, and

 - Replaces the AuricVault® token with the original cardholder account number.